OH-BugHit/BM/scripts/readme.md

 ![Picture 4](./images/image-3.png)
 </br><em>picture 4</em>

-5. Save the model (no behaviors or samples) using same name that you used as a root folder.
+5. Save the model (no behaviors or samples).
+Use same name that you used as a root folder.

 ![Picture 5](./images/image-4.png)
 </br><em>picture 5</em>